Mohammad Zahir Shah: Ancestry

+Reign

 Zahir Khan was proclaimed king (shah) on 8 November 1933 at the age of 19, after the assassination of his father Mohammad Nadir Shah.
-After his ascension to the throne he was given the regnal title "He who puts his trust in God, follower of the firm religion of Islam".
-For the first almost thirty years he did not effectively rule, ceding power to his paternal uncles, Mohammad Hashim Khan and Shah Mahmud Khan, both serving as prime ministers.
+After his ascension to the throne he was given the regnal title, "He who puts his trust in God, follower of the firm religion of Islam".
+For the first 20 years, he did not effectively rule, instead ceding power to his paternal uncles, Mohammad Hashim Khan and Shah Mahmud Khan, who both served as Prime Ministers.
 This period fostered a growth in Afghanistan's relations with the international community as during 1934, Afghanistan joined the League of Nations while also receiving formal recognition from the United States.
 By the end of the 1930s, agreements on foreign assistance and trade had been reached with many countries, most notably with the Axis powers of Germany, Italy, and Japan.

-Zahir Shah provided aid, weapons, and Afghan fighters to the Uighur and Kirghiz Muslim rebels who had established the First East Turkestan Republic.
-The aid was not capable of saving the First East Turkestan Republic, as the Afghan, Uighur, and Kirghiz forces were defeated in 1934 by the Kuomintang Chinese Muslim New 36th Division of the National Revolutionary Army, commanded by General Ma Zhancang at the Battle of Kashgar and Battle of Yarkand.
-All the Afghan volunteers were killed by the Chinese Muslim troops, who then abolished the First East Turkestan Republic, and reestablished Chinese government control over the area.Despite close relations to the Axis powers, Zahir Shah and his governments refused to take sides during World War II and Afghanistan remained one of the few countries in the world to remain neutral.
+Zahir Shah provided aid, weapons, and Afghan fighters to the Uighur and Kirghiz Muslim rebels who had established the breakaway Turkic Islamic Republic of East Turkestan.
+The aid was not capable of saving the East Turkestan republic, as the combined forces were defeated in 1934 by the Kuomintang Chinese Muslim New 36th Division of the National Revolutionary Army, commanded by General Ma Zhancang at the Battle of Kashgar and Battle of Yarkand.
+All Afghan volunteers were killed by Chinese Muslim troops, who then abolished the East Turkestan republic, and reestablished Chinese government control over the area.Despite close relations to the Axis powers, Zahir Shah and his governments refused to take sides during World War II and Afghanistan was one of the few countries in the world which remained neutral.
 From 1944 to 1947, Afghanistan experienced a series of revolts by various tribes.
 After the end of World War II, Zahir Shah recognised the need for the modernisation of Afghanistan and recruited a number of foreign advisers to assist with the process.
-During this period Afghanistan's first modern university was founded.
-During his reign a number of potential advances and reforms were derailed as a result of factionalism and political infighting.
-He also requested financial aid from both the United States and the Soviet Union, and Afghanistan was one of few countries in the world to receive aid from both Cold War adversaries.
+During this period, Afghanistan's first modern university was founded.
+A number of potential advances and reforms were derailed as a result of factionalism and political infighting.
+Zahir Shah also requested financial aid from both the United States and the Soviet Union, and Afghanistan was one of few countries in the world to receive aid from both Cold War adversaries.
 In a 1969 interview, Zahir Shah said that he is "not a capitalist.
-But I also don’t want socialism.
-I don’t want socialism that would bring about the kind of situation [that exists] in Czechoslovakia.
-I don’t want us to become the servants of Russia or China or the servant of any other place."
+But I also don't want socialism.
+I don't want socialism that would bring about the kind of situation [that exists] in Czechoslovakia.
+I don't want us to become the servants of Russia or China or the servant of any other place."